 Simply painting the walls is almost never going to lead to profit.
 When thinking of a property as an investment, you need a bigger change.
 A common project for us is converting student accommodations into town flats for more demanding residents.
 They contain all the conveniences of quality housing, including a kitchen with dishwasher and a bathroom with a scrubber.
 All of this is possible when good planning is applied even to a small home, and you do not need to sacrifice comfort either.

 Housing cooperatives usually require planning permission for a renovation so that walls can be knocked down appropriately taking existing electrics and plumbing into account.
 As professionals in the renovation branch, we are accustomed to following rules set down by housing cooperatives.
 When planning the removal of an inner wall, we ask whether a construction planner's report - typically costing several hundred euro - is needed.

 The design is carried out according to the client's wishes.
 Designs are drawn up no matter how long it takes until they meet the client's requirements.
-Planning is always free of charge for the client placing an order.
 Our goal is for the design to be approved by the housing cooperative.
 If need be, we will acquire a building permit for the project.
 Decisions regarding the extent of permit granted are made by the property manager or housing cooperative.
 When the designs are properly made, the renovation can be carried out with the proper permit almost without exception.
 All activity is carried out in accordance with current laws and mandates.